KAR-NG/Predicting-House-Prices-in-Boston_UniqueVersion/boston.md

 -   Factorise variables (or known as features).
 -   Feature engineering if required.

-Cleaning task of this dataset identified from previous section:
+Several specific cleaning tasks identified from the previous section:

 -   Remove the first column “x”.
 -   Convert “charles.river” from integer into factor.